Interferometers

 (or in some other slightly different way) to the first beam, so it gets slightly out of step (out of phase).

-When the two light beams meet up at the screen or camera, they overlap and interfere, and the phase difference between them creates a pattern of light and dark areas (in other words, a set
+When the two light beams meet up at the screen, they overlap and interfere, and the phase difference between them creates a pattern of light and dark areas (in other words, a set

 of interference fringes).
 The light areas are places where the two